mitsuba-renderer/drjit/docs/basics.rst

 Static 1-4D arrays also support `swizzling
 <https://en.wikipedia.org/wiki/Swizzling_(computer_graphics)>`__, which
 arbitrarily reorders elements.
-For example, the following compact compact notation updates and combines entries of a larger array.
+For example, the following compact notation updates and combines entries of a larger array.

 .. code-block:: python